The-R4V3N/house-marketplace/README.md

   ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-This repository contains a House Marketplace App made in React and Firebase
+This repository contains a House Marketplace App made in React and Firebase as Backend and its hosted on Vercel

 ## Table of Contents